Hereditary nonpolyposis colorectal cancer: Screening

 Colonoscopies are recommended as a preventative method of surveillance for individuals who have Lynch syndrome, or LS-associated genes.
-Specifically, it is recommended that colonoscopies begin at ages 20–25 for MLH1 and MSH2 mutation carriers and 35 years for MSH6 and PMS2 mutation carriers.
-Colonoscopic surveillance should then be performed at a 1-2 year interval for Lynch Syndrome patients.
+Specifically, it is recommended that colonoscopies begin at ages 20–25 for MLH1 and MSH2 mutation carriers.
+For MLH1 and MSH2 mutations carriers, the British Society of Gastroenterology (BSG) suggests that, from the age 25 onwards, carriers should receive 2 yearly colonoscopies, and at 35 years old for MSH6 and PMS2 mutation carriers.